barryclark/jekyll-now/_posts/2018-01-17-toastmasters-icebreaker-speech-the-story-of-joe.md

 ![One of the few times I wasn't looking at my notes.](/images/toastmasters/joe-icebreaker.png) *One of the few times I wasn't looking at my notes.*

 Sigh.
-I did record the speech using my Galaxy S5 and a cute little stand.
+I did record the speech using my Galaxy S5 and a [cute little tripod called a Square Jellyfish](https://www.amazon.com/Square-Jellyfish-Tripod-Mount-Long/dp/B01LYGH7XN/?tag=hendrixjoseph-20).
 Unfortunately, the sound wasn't that great (it's a phone), but you could hear what we said.
 I'm currently looking to see if I can edit or adjust the sound and make the speech more clear.

+{% include amazon/native-ad.html title="Square Jellyfish Jelly Grip Tripod Mount" asin="B01LYGH7XN" %}

 Oh, and I'm tall, so the camera cut off the top of my head.
 Since I set up the phone, there wasn't anyone to fix this!